The Complete Guide to Daycare Teacher Salaries

 Daycare teacher career potential

-The most recent reporting from the United States Bureau of Labor Statistics puts the job outlook for childcare workers at 8% for 2020-2030.
-This signifies that the daycare teaching profession is expected to increase steadily over the next decade — ensuring job security for thousands.
+The most recent reporting from the United States Bureau of Labor Statistics puts the job outlook for childcare workers at a 2% decline for 2022-2032.
+Despite this decline in employment, there are about 153,100 job openings for childcare workers projected each year, on average, over the next decade.

 While many of these new roles are for daycare teachers, they also include the promoted positions available for this role.
-Promotions in this field come with higher responsibility and authority; previous instructors can become a trainer, a supervisor, or a director.
+Promotions in this field come with higher responsibility and authority; for example, educators or childcare workers can become trainers, supervisors, or directors.

 The future for most industries includes advanced technology and automation.
-While tech cannot replace the customized lesson plans and personal interaction children get from their teachers, it has eliminated many tedious tasks associated with daycare.
-Now, more than ever, teachers are able to take advantage of apps and programs that decrease paperwork and allot more time for communicating and interacting with students and their parents.
+While tech cannot replace the customized lesson plans and personal interaction children get from their teachers, it has eliminated many tedious tasks associated with daycare administration.
+Now, more than ever, teachers are able to take advantage of tools like brightwheel and allot more time for teaching and interacting with children.

 A rewarding career

 Fortunately, the ability to make more as a daycare teacher increases in the future with career opportunities for growth and promotion.
-In short, it is possible to find a salary as a daycare teacher that is as rewarding as the career path itself.
+It is possible to find a salary as a daycare teacher that is as rewarding as the career path itself.

 Subscribe to the brightwheel blog